NicoLaval/generated-survey/README.md

 TODO : Define the structure
 ```

-### back
+### onClickBack

-The back prop is a function that would be called when user click on return button.
+The onClickBack prop is a function that would be called when user click on return button.

-### save
+### onClicksave

-The save prop is a function that would be called when user click on save button.
+The onClicksave prop is a function that would be called when user click on save button.

+### onClickCloseModal

+The onClickCloseModal prop is a function that would be called when user click to close the box which confirm that data have been saved.